rjkviegas/course/bookmark_manager/00_challenge_map.md

 ### Post Challenges

-:construction:

-If you finish the walkthrough, try implementing some of these extra challenges:
+If you finish the challenges above, try implementing some of these extra challenges:

 #### Linking Bookmarks to a User